eloebel/glacier-front-extraction/README.md

 ```
 singularity run --bind /home/INPUT_IMAGES:/input --bind /home/DATA:/data --env glacier=custom --env lon=-28.57 --env lat=71.91 glacier-front-extraction_latest.sif
 ```
-data folder with pre processid input can be deleted. if not it will pre delineated on subsequent container runs
+The ANN calving front prediction is stored in a separate folder within the defined input directory.
+The prediction contains the coastline, the calving front (LineString Shapefile), the prediction mask (geoTiff) and an overview figure.
+The data folder containing temporary data (especially the pre-processed satellite images) can be deleted.
+Otherwise, the ANN is applied to the data in subsequent container runs.
 ### Option 3: Use scripts provided in this repositiry
 Clone the repository and install all required python packages.
 You can use the requirements.txt with conda:
 ```